ArieLevs/NalkinsCloud/README.md

 ------------
 All services and code will setup on the same machine, Centos7 or Raspberrypi 4.9.59-v7+

-&nbsp;&nbsp;Start by installing Raspberrypi, download 'RASPBIAN STRETCH LITE' from https://www.raspberrypi.org/downloads/raspbian/
-&nbsp;&nbsp;&nbsp;And create micro-sd with that image (Rufus is recomended) Based on: Linux raspberrypi 4.9.59-v7+ # armv7l GNU/Linux
+Start by installing Raspberrypi, download 'RASPBIAN STRETCH LITE' from https://www.raspberrypi.org/downloads/raspbian/ And create micro-sd with that image (Rufus is recomended) Based on: Linux raspberrypi 4.9.59-v7+ # armv7l GNU/Linux

 For Setting up the project on Centos7 OS, Download image: https://www.centos.org/download/